AdrianDanlos/barcelona_games_to_calendar/README.md

 If you encounter issues with the football-data.org API provider, an alternative option is [football.json](https://github.com/openfootball/football.json), which provides La Liga data in JSON format.
 However, this only covers La Liga matches, not Champions League or other competitions.

-## How It Works

-1. Fetches upcoming Barcelona fixtures from the API
-2. Creates/uses a calendar in Google Calendar
-3. Adds each match as a calendar event
-4. Skips duplicates and past matches
-5. Runs monthly to catch schedule updates

 ## Sharing Your Calendar with Others

 Want to share the Barcelona matches calendar with friends or family?